The Truths & Myths Behind Medical Bankruptcies

 How much medical debt do Americans have?

-The disturbing fact is that more than 25 million people in the US try to save money by taking less medication, skipping doses, or even delaying refilling prescriptions.
-Unfortunately, postponing necessary medication is a short-term fix to a problem that will lead to grave health problems in the long-term.
+The disturbing fact is that a lot of people in the US try to save money by taking less medication, skipping doses, or even delaying refilling prescriptions.
+Unfortunately, postponing necessary medication is a short-term fix to a problem that will lead to grave health problems in the long term.

 Do medical bills ever go away?